Inferno2899/fast_unzip/README.md

 ```

 ## Usage
-Ir's compulsory you specify the archive PATH like this.
+It's compulsory you specify the archive PATH like this.

 MacOS/Linux
 ```bash